sintefmath/SurfaceWaterIntegratedModeling.jl/docs/src/index.md

-SWIM (Surface Water Integrated Modeling) is an open-source software package for static modeling and prediction of surface water and urban flooding based on analysis of topography/terrain.
+SWIM (Surface Water Integrated Modeling) is an open-source software package for static modeling and prediction of surface water and urban flooding based on analysis of terrain topography.
 It is developed and maintained by the [Applied Computational Science](https://www.sintef.no/en/digital/departments-new/department-of-mathematics-and-cybernetics/research-group-applied-computational-science/) research group at [SINTEF Digital](https://www.sintef.no/en/digital/).